 The World Wide Web is a tremendous resource for learning about the law school application process.
-A great place to find current information about the application process for an individual law school is its website.
-Many websites, including the University of Maine and US News & World Report, use an FAQ section to give specific advice about the law school application process.
+A great place to find current information about the application process for an individual law school is its website, such as the University of Maine School of Law application page.
+US News & World Report provides an FAQ section to give specific advice about the law school application process.
 The Office of Community Engagement and Career Development provides an occupational profile of Law and Law School Resources.
 There is no shortage of good advice about law school on the Web, such as the well-rounded interdisciplinary view of law school preparation provided by the Boston College Pre-Law Brief.

 Students interested in U